FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

-The Relevant Lower Bound is the largest Trial Load value among those smaller than the Relevant Upper Bound, that got classified as a Lower Bound for the given Search Goal at the end of the search.
+The Relevant Lower Bound is the largest Trial Load value among those smaller than the Relevant Upper Bound, that got classified as a Lower Bound for a given Search Goal at the end of the search.

 Discussion:

-If no load had enough low-loss trials, the relevant lower bound MAY be non-existent.
+If no load had enough Low-Loss Trials, the Relevant Lower Bound MAY be non-existent.

 Strictly speaking, if the Relevant Upper Bound does not exist, the Relevant Lower Bound also does not exist.
-In a typical case, Max Load is classified as a Lower Bound, but it is not clear whether a higher value would be found as a Lower Bound if the search was not limited by this Max Load value.
+In a typical case, Max Load is classified as a Lower Bound, making it impossible to increase the Load to continue the search for an Upper Bound.
+Thus, it is not clear whether a larger value would be found for a Relevant Lower Bound if larger Loads were possible.

+Given that Relevant Lower Bound is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g. as sum of per-interface loads.

 ### Conditional Throughput